 Dressed in all white with a white keffiyeh covering the head, he was looking at the sunset.
 Desert sunsets are beautiful.
 He would often look at sunsets as if he was searching for something.
 His search would probably never end.
 For he had been traveling the desert all his life.
 He wasn’t old but he wasn’t young either.
 Did he have a family?
 Probably not.

 By now, the sun had drowned in the abyss of sand.
 The sun was tired of burning all day.
 But the warrior must not rest.
-Thousands of thoughts struggled for space in his mind but his heart was calm.
+Thousands of thoughts struggled for space in his mind but he was calm.
 His heart was at peace.
-He looked at the horse and started walking.
+He looked at the horse for a second and then started walking.
 The horse followed.
 And the journey continued.
 Sultan disappeared in the darkness of the infinite desert…